How do I know if I am depressed?

 How much does therapy cost?

-The cost of individual therapy at the Depression Treatment Program varies by therapist.
+The cost of therapy at Portland Psychotherapy varies by therapist or group.
 Also, as part of our commitment to providing access to effective mental health services to all members of our community, we do offer some sliding scale services to those with no insurance and who are in financial need.
+We also have a psychiatrist who is contracted with us that evaluate people for medications as well.

 Will insurance pay for treatment?

-Yes, frequently insurance will cover a significant portion of the cost of therapy.
+Yes, insurance will usually cover a significant portion of the cost of therapy.
 However, every insurance plan is different and trying to determine exactly what your plan will cover can be tricky.
 We will be happy to call your insurance company for you to determine exactly what your copay and deductible will be.
 We will also get preauthorization for you if that is required by your plan.
-The Depression Treatment Program will bill most major insurance companies including Blue Cross/Blue Shield, Aetna, PacificSource, United Healthcare, ODS, and Cigna.
+Portland Psychotherapy will bill most major insurance companies including Blue Cross/Blue Shield, Aetna, PacificSource, United Healthcare, ODS, and Cigna.

 What kind of therapy is done at the Depression Treatment Program?

-At the Depression Treatment Program at Portland Psychotherapy, we specialize in using empirically supported treatments for mood disorders.
+At Portland Psychotherapy, we specialize in using empirically supported treatments for mood disorders.
 This means that the work we do if informed by science and has been shown to be effective in research studies.
-Several therapist at the Depression Treatment Program practice a form of cognitive-behavioral therapy called Acceptance and Commitment Therapy (ACT), which has been shown to be an effective treatment for a variety of psychological problems including depression, psychosis, etc. For more information on ACT click here.
+Several therapist practice a form of cognitive-behavioral therapy called Acceptance and Commitment Therapy (ACT), which has been shown to be an effective treatment for a variety of psychological problems including depression, psychosis, etc. Others practice a therapy called Radically Open Dialectical Behavior Therapy, which has been shown to be particularly effective for more chronic forms of depression.

 How do I decide what therapist to see?

 The match between a client and his or her therapist is one of the most important predictors of whether or not therapy will be beneficial.
-Because of this, the Depression Treatment Program is committed to helping you find a therapist with whom you feel there is a good match, whether that is one of us or helping find a referral to one of our many respected colleagues in the greater Portland area.
-After reading a little about each of the therapists at the Depression Treatment Program, if you find one that seems like a potential good fit, you can call 503-281-4852 to schedule an intake session.
+Because of this, we are committed to helping you find a therapist with whom you feel there is a good match, whether that is one of us or helping find a referral to one of our many respected colleagues in the greater Portland area.
+After reading a little about each of the therapists in the program, if you find one that seems like a potential good fit, you can call 503-281-4852 to schedule an intake session.
 Of there is no one here who seems like they might be a match for what you are looking for, feel free to call us and we will try to find an appropriate referral for you with another provider in the area.

 What about medication?

-The Depression Treatment Program is operated through the Portland Psychotherapy clinic and, as such, we specialize in using therapy to treat psychological difficulties.
-While we do not prescribe medications, we do work with several psychiatrists in the area when medication might be an appropriate component to the treatment.
+Portland Psychotherapy specializes in using therapy to treat psychological difficulties.
+However, we usually have a prescriber on staff to help with concurrent medication management as needed and also work with several psychiatrists in the area when medication might be an appropriate component to the treatment.

 How frequent are sessions and how long will therapy last?

 The answer to those questions depends on many factors.
-Most commonly, people come to therapy once a week for one 50-minute session, although again, that can vary.
+Most commonly, people come to therapy once a week for one 45-60 minute session, although again, that can vary.
+Some people also participate in our groups and classes.
 And therapy lasts for however long is it useful, which can be anywhere from a few sessions to working with a therapist in longer-term therapy.
 We work collaboratively with our clients and you can discuss these treatment planning questions together with your therapist.

 Will my partner/spouse/boss/parent find out that I am in therapy?